mkm-wtag/Spring-Learning-Plan/myRefenceBook.md

 ## Architecture of Spring Framework

+There are about 20 modules in spring.
+They canbe grouped into 7 groups.
+They are :
+* **Core Containers :**Consists of Core, Beans, Context, Expression modules.
+* **Data Access/ Integration :**Consists of JDBC, ORM, OXM, JMS, Transactions
+* **Web :**Web, servlet, Portlet, Struts
+* **AOP :**Aspect Oriented Programming
+* **Aspects :** Integration with AspectJ
+* **Instrumentation :**Class instrumentation support and classloader implementations in application server
+* **Test :**JUnit, TestNG

 ## Understand about the necessary environment setup to work with Spring

+At first we need a JDK, an editor and maven installed in our pc to work with spring.

 ## Maven Dependency Management

+It is a mechanism for centralizing deoendency information.
+It is a tag consists of dependencies tag whuch itself can contains multiple dependency tag.
+Each dependency supposed to have at least 3 main tags: groupId, artifactId and version

 ## Dependency injection and IOC